Yūki Ishikawa: Clubs

 Due to the influence of his elder sister, Ishikawa started playing volleyball in 4th grade of Elementary School.
 His best achievement was the top 8 at the All Japan Volleyball Elementary School Tournament when he was in 6th grade.
 In 2010, he won the bronze medal at the All Japan Junior High School Volleyball Championship.
 Then, he was selected as a captain of Aichi Prefecture, and won the silver medal at the JOC Junior Olympic Cup the same year.
 In High School, he became the first student to win "Triple Crown" at 3 tournaments: Inter-High, National Polity, Haruko Volley for 2 consecutive years.

 In the 2014–2015 season, Ishikawa played for the Italian team Parmareggio Modena about 3 months after the end of the All Japan Intercollegiate Volleyball Championship.
 According to an official of the Japan Association, he was the first student to challenge an overseas league through university, and was also the first university freshman to play volleyball in the SuperLega.
 In the 2015–2016 season, he returned to Japan to continue playing for Chuo University's club.
 In December 2016, he transferred to Italy again, played for Top Volley Latina until 2018.
 During this time, he was an exchange student while actually still playing for his university.

 After graduating from university in March 2018, Ishikawa signed his first professional contract with the Italian team Emma Villas Siena (The club was ranked up to the SuperLega in the 2018–2019 season).
 He moved to Kioene Padova in the next season.
 He changed club again in 2020, to Allianz Milano.
 Then, he extended his contract in the 2021–2022 season, continued to stay with the club for the 2022–2023 season, and re-signed for the fourth time for the next season.
 In the 10th and 11th seasons, he joined Sir Susa Vim Perugia.

 In the 2024–2025 season, Ishikawa and Perugia won the first title at the CEV Champions League.

+After 11 seasons playing volleyball in Italy, Ishikawa moved to Turkey and signed with Ziraat Bankkart.